 Note: Many companies rotate their menus, so meal selections may vary from those listed in this article.

 Grade A: All-vegan companies

 Veestro meals include scrumptious vegan entrées such as Enchilada Casserole, Chick’n Quesadilla, and Country Fried Chick’n.
-A PETA Business Friend, it also offers a 21-day kick-start program.
+A PETA Business Friend, it also offers a weight loss menu.